Whistler Waves in the foot of Quasi-Perpendicular Super-Critical Shocks: Observation

 \subsection{Ion velocity distribution}

 The foot region of quasi-perpendicular super-critical shocks contain 3 primary plasma components: the incoming solar wind and reflected ions, and the electrons.
-Such a system can be unstable to a kinetic cross-field streaming instability \cite{wu1983kinetic}.
+Such a system can be unstable to a KCFSI \cite{wu1983kinetic}.
 In what follows we show that the most likely source of the observed whistlers is the instability generated by the relative drift between the reflected ion beam and the solar wind plasma.

 For the system under investigation the scale length of the foot is of the order of the ion gyroradius, at these scales the ions are unmagnetized.
 In that case, when the reflected ion beam satisfies the resonance condition: